kstenerud/concise-encoding/ce-structure.md

 "Not Available"

 Denotes missing data (data that should be there but is not for some reason).
-An NA value is composed of the NA itself, followed by a "reason" field that explains why the data is unavailable.
+NA supports a standalone form, as well as a form with a "reason" field to explain why the data is not available.

+    [NA]           (not available for unknown reason)
-    [NA] [Reason]
+    [NA] [Reason]  (not available because of Reason)

 NA should suggest an error or abnormal condition.
 Do not use NA to indicate optional data; simply omit the field in that case.

 #### Reason Field

-To avoid a potential explosion of data combinations and difficult recursions, the "reason" value must be a real object, not a pseudo-object (e.g. `@na:$reason` is invalid).
-As well, pseudo-objects (excepting [padding](#padding)) must not precede the reason object (e.g. `@na:/* a comment */"the reason"` and `@na:&some_tag:"the reason"` are invalid).
+The optional reason field is implemented as a [concatenation](#concatenation).
+All non-pseudo types except NA can be used as the right-side of the concatenation.

 Some possible reasons for NA: